Nitrokey/nethsm-sdk-rs/docs/DefaultApi.md

 > health_ready_get()

-Retrieve wether NetHSM is alive and ready to take traffic.
-This corresponds to the state *Operational*.
+Retrieve whether NetHSM is in state *Operational* and thus ready to take traffic.

 ### Parameters